wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/biglino-method.md

 > “I’ve said many times in recent years that there are terms that, in my opinion, should not be translated.
 It’s a question of integrity, since we do not know exactly what they mean.
 So honesty requires leaving them just as they are written.”[^kavod]

 Honesty, he asserts, necessitates preserving them in their original form.
-Biglino's method can be summarized in three steps:
+With that in mind, Biglino's method can be distilled into a concise formulation consisting of three steps:

-1. Familiarize yourself with the original text
+1. Obtain familiarity with the original text
-2. Set aside all traditional interpretatons
+2. Disregard all preconceived traditional interpretations
-3. Embrace a literal reading of the verses
+3. Embrace a literal approach to reading the verses

 [^kavod]: In the book, Biglino explains that it was of utmost importance during his translation work of the Edizioni San Paolo to preserve the original spellings of ambigous terms like Kavod, Ruach, Elohim or even Yahweh.